Grid plan: Europe and its colonies (12th–17th centuries)

 New European towns were planned using grids beginning in the 12th century, most prodigiously in the bastides of southern France that were built during the 13th and 14th centuries.
-Medieval European new towns using grid plans were widespread, ranging from Wales to the Florentine region.
+Medieval European new towns using grid plans were widespread, ranging from Iberia to the Eastern Europe.
 Many were built on ancient grids originally established as Roman colonial outposts.
 In the British Isles, the planned new town system involving a grid street layout was part of the system of burgage.
 An example of a medieval planned city in The Netherlands is Elburg.
 Bury St Edmunds is an example of a town planned on a grid system in the late 11th century.

 The Roman model was also used in Spanish settlements during the Reconquista of Ferdinand and Isabella.
 It was subsequently applied in the new cities established during the Spanish colonization of the Americas, after the founding of San Cristóbal de La Laguna (Canary Islands) in 1496.
 In 1573, King Philip II of Spain compiled the Laws of the Indies to guide the construction and administration of colonial communities.
 The Laws specified a square or rectangular central plaza with eight principal streets running from the plaza's corners.
 Hundreds of grid-plan communities throughout the Americas were established according to this pattern, echoing the practices of earlier Indian civilizations.

 The baroque capital city of Malta, Valletta, dating back to the 16th century, was built following a rigid grid plan of uniformly designed houses, dotted with palaces, churches and squares.

 The grid plan became popular with the start of the Renaissance in Northern Europe.
 In 1606, the newly founded city of Mannheim in Germany was the first Renaissance city laid out on the grid plan.
 Later came the New Town in Edinburgh and almost the entire city centre of Glasgow, and many planned communities and cities in Australia, Canada and the United States.

 Derry, constructed in 1613–1618, was the first planned city in Ireland.
 The central diamond within a walled city with four gates was considered a good design for defence.
 The grid pattern was widely copied in the colonies of British North America.